JamFfm/PHMeasure/README.md

   additional info

-# The probe and board
+# The probe and board for this Craftbeerpi 3 addon

 at ebay
 - https://www.ebay.de/i/322935814230?ul_noapp=true